 Geomatics professionals use their expertise to help people make informed decisions.
 For example, they might use their data to help decide where to build a new roadway or where to locate a new school.
 Their work can also help people monitor and protect the environment.

-So I am sure you can see, geomatics is a field of study that uses scientific and technological tools to collect and analyze data about the earth’s surface.
+So you can see, geomatics is a field of study that uses scientific and technological tools to collect and analyze data about the earth’s surface.
 This geospatial data is used to create visualizations, such as maps and diagrams, that help people make informed decisions.
 Geomatics professionals use their expertise to help protect the environment and make the world a better place.